-The notation "!" represents an anonymous function with one parameter whose output is the logical negation of the input.
-As a complement to the map operation, our data parallel library also contains an operation called combine that has two input PVectors of the same generic type T and creates a single output PVector of generic type U. The combine method can be invoked to create a new PVector from the sum of the corresponding elements of PVectors A and B:
+As a complement to the map operation, our data parallel library also contains an operation called combine that has two input PVectors of the same generic type T and creates a single output PVector of generic type U. The two input PVectors must have the same length.

-'''
+Assume PVectors A and B both have the same length and component type Int.
+The combine method can be invoked to create a new PVector from the sum of the corresponding elements of A and B:

-C = A.combine[Int]( + , B )
+C = A.combine[Int](+, B)

-'''